 Also, as part of your application, one online recommendation from a teacher, principal, or counselor who knows your credentials must be submitted on your behalf:

-For applications submitted online through the Scholarship America Hub, the online recommendation form must be submitted on your behalf no later than 3:00 p.m.
-Central Time on January 29, 2021.
+For applications submitted online through the Scholarship America Hub, the online recommendation form must be submitted on your behalf no later than February 5, 2024 3:00 pm Central Time.

 Your application is not complete unless all required materials are submitted electronically.